zunair-syed/Zombie_Apocalypse/README.md

 ####How to Start Playing####
-You may either download a Java IDE and then build this game, or you may simply play it here on the browser.
-NOTE: You must have the latest download of JRE (Java enviorment), and some available cache in your browser.
-Please refresh if it does not open the first time.
+You may either download a Java IDE and then build this game to play it.

+#####See Screenshots and Video of this Game####
+If you want to See Screenshots and Video of this Game, please visit my website at Ece.uwaterloo.ca/~zu2syed, or simply click the link at my profile.